ChrisWhealy/geonames_hana/README.md

 From the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
 Simply hit the "Refresh Server Data" button and as long a gap of at least 1440 minutes has elapsed, the HANA database will be updated from the latest country files available on <http://geonames.org>

 Detailed documentation for the data model can be found [here](./docs/datamodel.md)

+***IMPORTANT***
+Some of the Geonames data loaded into the HANA database changes so infrequently, that it can be considered static.
+Therefore, this data has been hard-coded into `.csv` files within the CDS data model definition.
+In the very unlikely event that this data needs to change, then the relevant `.csv` files in the [`db/src/csv`](./db/src/csv) directory must be edited, the CDS model rebuilt and then deployed again to HANA

 [Top](#user-content-top)